o3de/o3de.org/content/docs/user-guide/networking/multiplayer/running.md

 ---
+linkTitle: Running Multiplayer Projects
-title: Running Open 3D Multiplayer Projects
+title: Running Multiplayer Projects
-description: How to run Multiplayer enabled projects and relevant configuration
+description: How to run multiplayer-enabled projects in Open 3D Engine.
-linkTitle: Running Multiplayer
+weight: 300
 ---

 Running projects using the Open 3D Engine Multiplayer Gem requires build steps followed by a variety of options to run the projects.

-* Ensure your project is [properly configured](./configuration.md).
+* Ensure your project is [properly configured](./configuration).
 * Build your project's `GameLauncher` and `ServerLauncher` targets.
 * Run the game either in standalone mode using the ImGui options to host, or via the in editor testing approach.

 ## Testing in the Editor

-Multiplayer projects can be [run in Editor](./test-in-editor.md) using Ctrl-G. See the accompanying documentation for more detail.
+Multiplayer projects can be [run in Editor](./test-in-editor) using Ctrl-G. See the accompanying documentation for more detail.

 ## Running locally using ImGui Options